jumpingjoy/watchnationpro/index.md

 You may find it challenging to handle your kid, your bag, and your mobile phone very tough at home and while traveling amid congestion during rush hours.
 Even if you use your earphone headset, you might find it challenging to handle it.
 While using a headset, you cannot initiate calls through the headset.

 ## 5. Does your Watch is too tight or loose with your wrist, or looks odd with your clothes?
-{% include image.html img="misfit-watch.jpg" alt="misfit-watch" caption="Misfit Watch?" align="left" %}
+{% include image.html img="misfit-watch.jpg" alt="misfit-watch" caption="Misfit Watch?" align="right" %}

 If you wear your watch too tight, you may have the following problems:
 * First off is that you limit your wrist’s ability to move freely.